tusharf5/tusharsharma.dev/content/posts/2021-05-16/index.md

 Now let's take an example.
 Let's say we want to execute a lambda function whenever someone stops or terminates any EC2 instance in our AWS account.
 Let's open the EventBridge console and click on **Create Rule**.

-You provide a name, the event pattern, and the action to take.
+You provide a name, the event pattern, and the action(target) to take.
 There are some other minor configurations but these 3 are the important ones.

 The console provides a GUI to create your event pattern using some pre-defined options which or you can provide a JSON pattern for the event.
 See how to create event patterns [here](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-event-patterns.html).